 In the distance we see a dark figure poke its head from the water, like a scuba diver surfacing.
 It seems to be observing us and starts to rise a bit further out of the water.
 Straining my eyes, it seems it is a young harbor seal, testing his boundaries and exploring his curiosity.
 Upon trying to figure out just exactly who and what I was seeing, the seal plunges back under almost as quickly as he had appeared.

-The golden hour starts to paint the waters surface and silhouette the shores; we are exhausted and ready for some rich, warm food.
-We pull into the cove that gives the best wind coverage and view of both sides of the shore and unload the boats.
-A deep green moss blankets the forest of tall trees and covers wood boards laid by thoughtful hands to help access camp platforms.
-Thick bushes and old fallen giants line the way to spring fed streams.
-The smell of dinner reminds me to return to camp for a well earned meal finished with a deep sleep.
+The golden hour starts to paint the waters surface and silhouette the shores.
+We are exhausted and ready for some rich, warm food.
+Finally, we pull into the cove that gives the best wind coverage and view of both sides of the shore.

 A deep green moss blankets the forest and covers wood boards laid by thoughtful hands.
 They also give access to nearby camp platforms.
 Thick bushes and old fallen giants line the way to spring fed streams.
 It is easy to get lost in the boundless wonders out here.
 Just as my mind reels over things large and small I am reminded of dinner as the smell of a cooked meal finds me.
 I finish filling my water, exhausted, I head towards the laughter of camp to reminisce on the day with the others.